BensonGicheru/smart_snackbars/README.md

 ## Getting started

-TODO: Just add dependency of Notify and boom you can show SnackBars and Toasts using just Build Context's extention methods (Don't worry we will add a useful example soon).
+TODO: Just add dependency of smart_snackbars and boom you can show SnackBars and Toasts using just Build Context's extention methods (Don't worry we will add a useful example soon).

 ## Usage